What’s the difference between PDRP and the NZNC audit?

 No. You have a choice of either long or short reflections.
 Either way you must show evidence of 60 hours professional development in the last 3 years.
 You can choose to do short reflections on each activity you have attended OR three approximately A4 length reflections on three different activities attended.

 Do I need to include all my certificates?

-No. If you would like to include your certificates with your portfolio you can.
-However these are more useful to show to your manager or educator to get your professional development hours signed off and validated.
+No. These are useful to show to your manager or educator to get your professional development hours signed off and validated.